FireflyMigration/firefly-doc/10-Developer-Guide/07_Control-Properties-and-Events/03-Exercise-Control-Properties-and-code-navigation/index.md

     2.  **AllowFocus** of the **CategoryName** textbox to **False**.
     3.  **BackColor** of the **ProductName** textbox to **LightBlue**.
     4.  **Font** of the **ProductName** textbox to **Bold**.
+7. Save changes to Git.
-7. build and test.
+8. Build and test.
 8. Change the following properties of the grid control:
     1.	**RowColorStyle** to **AlternatingRowBackColor**.
     2.	**AlternatingBackcolor** to **WhiteSmoke**.
+9. Save changes to Git.
-9. Build and test.
+11. Build and test.
 10. Notice that the grid properties override the textbox one.
 11. Change **back** the  **RowColorStyle** to **ByColumnAndControls**.
+12. Save changes to Git.
-12. Build and test.
+15. Build and test.